rohit--jain/Fiware-Context-Broker---Smart-Water-Network/README.md

 Python Application 1 uses pre generated simulated data for following elements of standard water distribution network - junctions, tanks, reservoirs, pipes, pumps, curves and patterns and interacts with Context Broker through REST API

-Python Application 2 generates runtime simulated data for Valve () and sends to Scorpio Context Broker.
-This is an adaptation from a real full scale demonstration test rig (see testrig.jpg) with Tank, Reservoir, Pump, Valves, Pressure Guage, etc to send realtime data to Context Broker
+Python Application 2 generates runtime simulated data for 1 Valve and sends to Scorpio Context Broker.
+This is an adaptation from a real full scale demonstration test rig (see testrig.jpg) with Tank, Reservoir, Pump, Valves, Pressure Guage, etc to send realtime data to our remote Context Broker